-Blood alcohol content, or BAC, is the amount of alcohol in a person’s bloodstream and is described as a percentage.
+What is BAC?
+Blood alcohol concentration (BAC) is the amount of alcohol in a person’s bloodstream, expressed as a percentage.
 For example, if you register a 0.10% BAC, it means that there is one part alcohol for every 1,000 parts of blood in your body.

 What Impacts Your BAC Level?

-There are a number of factors that impact your BAC level, including the following:
+Several factors can impact your BAC level, including the following:

-- The number of drinks and how quickly they are consumed
+- The number of drinks and how quickly you consume them

 - The size of your body

-- The composition of your body (muscle versus fat)
+- The composition of your body (muscle versus body fat)

 - Estrogen and testosterone levels